whoishusni/DataFilm/README.md

 # DataFilm
 simple python code to retrieve movie's datas

+Maybe My Code is not clean enough, feel free to PR